afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/energy-balances.md

 ### Vapor Compression Refrigeration Cycle

 The vapor compression refrigeration cycle (VCRC) is a four step open cyclic process to cool systems ({numref}`fig-vcrc-diagram`).
 Heat is removed from a cold system, and rejected to the surrondings on the hot side of the cycle.
+The working fluid in a vapor compression refrigeration cycle is called a [refrigerant](https://en.wikipedia.org/wiki/Refrigerant).

 ```{figure} ./figs/Fig-VCRC-Labeled-F22.pdf
 ---